ekoindia/openapi-spec/markdown/README.md

 ### 9. Driving Licence API
-This API is used to verify the driving license of your customer.
+Use this API to verify the driving license of your customer.
 It retrieves details such as the type of licence, issue date, expiry date, and more.

 #### Details
 - **Method:** POST